sjbylo/aba/README.md

 For example, by:
 - editing the `save/imageset-save.yaml` file on the connected workstation to add more images or to fetch the latest images
-- running `make save`
+- running `aba save`
-- running `make inc` (or make tar or make tarrepo) to create a bundle archive (see above)
+- running `aba inc` (or aba tar or aba tarrepo) to create a bundle archive (see above)
 - unpacking the tar archive on the bastion
-- running `make load` to load the images into the internal registry.
+- running `aba load` to load the images into the internal registry.

 Note that generated 'image sets' are sequential and must be pushed to the target mirror registry in order.
 You can derive the sequence number from the file name of the generated image set archive file in the mirror/save directory.